edev/groupby-benchmark/README.md

-# groupby-benchmark
+# GroupBy Benchmarking

-Benchmarking GroupBy: code, benchmarks, results, etc.
+This repository is dedicated to the task of benchmarking the [GroupBy](https://github.com/edev/groupby) library.